tetsuo13/RowesMetric/README.md

 - **agentid**: Unique identifier for the agent.
 For each new agent added to the
                ```agents``` array, this ID is the previously recorded highest
                ID plus one.

+Care was taken to record as little personally identifiable information as
+possible.
+The agent ID, for example, is nothing more than an interating counter.
+However, future research areas can include using more personally identifiable
+information to increase confidence rate.
+One such example is height.

 Example of a ```data.json``` file with one agent: